wp-plugins/wp-crm/readme.txt

 1. Main view and filter
 2. User editing
-3. Incoming contact messages overview
+3. Incoming shortcode forms overview
-4. Example of the contact form in action
+4. Example of the Shortcode Form in action
 5. Graphs and charts.

 == Upgrade Notice ==